strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 We have covered how to do upgrades using the custom resource selector and multiple different versions of Strimzi.
 However, there is no reason there should be only one instance of each version.
-You could have `strimzi-0-43-0-a` and `stimzi-0-43-0-b`, you could then load balance Kafka cluster management between them.
+You could have `strimzi-0-43-0-a` and `stimzi-0-43-0-b` and distribute Kafka clusters between them.
 This would be particularly useful if you have a large number of small Kafka clusters or _very_ large Kafka clusters with many brokers.

 You could also separate out critical Kafka cluster management to a Strimzi operator with different RBAC.